Albert and Belle

 Albert had one older sister, Ola who was a graduate of Ohio University and taught at Southern High School in Youngstown.
 She married late in life and had no children.

-He had hoped to go to college, but the family had drifted away from the farm, and his father by this time was in his 70’s.
-As a result, he stayed to manage the farm.
+He had hoped to go to college as his sister had done, following his sister’s lead.
+Howeverr his father by this time was in his 70’s, and the rest of the family had moved away from the farm.
+As a result, Albert was obligated to stay to manage the farm.

 The old farm had a large stand of hard maple trees which supported a maple syrup camp every spring.
 He made about 100 gallons of syrup each year.
 However, the primary cash crop was milk, and between the two farms, he kept about 30 dairy cows in addition to 40 or so sheep, 5 work horses and a horse to ride named Dan.

 Dan was a very fast horse that Albert had rode for transportation during his teen years.
 The horse lived to be 44 years old.
-He was trained to run accelerate into a run as soon as the rider swung his legs over his back, so the rider had better aim for Dan’s neck as that was where his back would be when properly seated.
-We never used a saddle.
+Dan was trained to accelerate into a run as soon as the rider swung his legs over his back, so the rider had better aim for Dan’s neck as that was where his back would be when properly seated.
+We never used a saddles.

-In the 1950’s, he sold much of his land as lakefront lots and retired although he still planted and harvested crops on the remaining land.
+In the 1950’s, he sold much of his land as lakefront lots and retired although he still planted and harvested crops on the remaining land for many years.
 He built a house in Florida for winter and summers on the farm.